Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 Generally speaking, we would retire all of the low-level, non-generic modules, such as AES, SHA-256, RSA, DHM, ECDH, ECP, bignum, etc, without providing compatibility APIs for them.
 People would be encouraged to switch to the PSA API.
-(The compatiblity implementation of the existing PK, MD, Cipher APIs would mostly benefit people who already used those generic APis rather than the low-level, alg-specific ones.)
+(The compatibility implementation of the existing PK, MD, Cipher APIs would mostly benefit people who already used those generic APis rather than the low-level, alg-specific ones.)